Humanitarian Action for Children

 education, health and protection services.
 Return to main appeal page.

-978,000 people with access to a sufficient quantity of safe water
+700,000 people accessing a sufficient quantity of safe water

 Humanitarian Action is at the core of UNICEF’s mandate to realize the rights of every child.
 This edition of Humanitarian Action for Children – UNICEF’s annual humanitarian fundraising appeal – describes the ongoing crises affecting children in Mozambique; the strategies that we are using to respond to these situations; and the donor support that is essential in this response.